 The Globe symbol indicates that a page is public - everyone has at least Read Only access to it.

-The Head and Shoulders symbol indicates that the user is a Folder Administrator - they have Read/Write access to all pages in the folder.
+The gray user icon symbol indicates that the user is a Folder Administrator - they have Read/Write access to all pages in the folder.

 Click on the square at the intersection between the page and the user to change their access rights to that page.
 This will toggle the access rights between RO, RW and NO access:

 When you are happy with your changes, press the Save Changes button.